evaniajoycelin/Welcome/README.md

 I come so far from Maumere, East Nusa Tenggara, Indonesia.
 Currently I am studying Mathematics and Computer Science at Binus University.

 Soon, I will start my first moment to get a internship, I am so excited!
-I am gonna use this github to collect some of my works, I have done or currently going in college and outside the college.
+I am gonna use this github to collect some of my works that I have done or currently working in college and outside the college.

 ## Skill
 ### Front-End